hxmelab/node-red-contrib-bosch-shc/README.md

 ## Device Node

+To receive data from the SHC, there are two ways either via long polling or via a request.
+Please note that you should always prefer the long polling mechanism to receive data from the SHC rather than requesting it with a trigger.
+However, sometimes it is useful to request a state at a specific point in time.

+### Long Polling

 Events are received via **long polling** from the SHC as soon as any state of a service changes.
 Each device has several services.
 A device node sends either [all related services of a device](#get-all-services-of-a-device), [a specific service](#get-a-specific-service-of-a-device) or a [single state](#get-a-state).

 ![Device node](docs/device_node.png)

+### Requesting

 To request a device any **msg** can be used, if the **msg.payload** does not match the values to [set a state](#set-a-state).
-The device node overwrites **msg.topic** and **msg.payload** with the state, service, or all services as array as configured in the nodes configuration page.
-Please note, you should always prefer the long polling mechanism to receive data from the SHC instead of requesting it with a trigger.
-However, sometimes it is useful to check a state at a certain moment.
+The device node overwrites **msg.topic** and **msg.payload** with the state, service, or all services as array, as configured in the node configuration page.

 ![Request a device](docs/device_node_request.png)

 ### Get all services of a device

 To send all related services of a device, select a **Device** and select **all** as a **Service**.
 The **State** input field can be left empty.
-The **msg.payload** will contain a JSON array with all related services if you request it, otherwise a single JSON object will be sent via long polling.
+The **msg.payload** contains a JSON array with all related services, if you request it.
+If received via long polling, a single JSON service object is sent.

 ![All services](docs/device_conf_all.png)

 ### Get a specific service of a device

 Select a **Service** to send only JSON objects of the specified service.
-By requesting the service an **ENTITY_NOT_FOUND** error message is sent from the node if the service does not exist or is not related to the device.
-Via long polling no message will be sent from the node.
+Requesting the service sends an **ENTITY_NOT_FOUND** error message if the service does not exist or is not related to the device.
+Via long polling, no **msg** will be sent from the node.

 ![Specific service](docs/device_conf_service.png)